GoogleChromeLabs/carlo/API.md

 });
 ```

 Handler function is called with every network request in this app.
-It can abort, continue of fulfill each request.
+It can abort, continue or fulfill each request.
 Only single app-wide handler can be registered.

 #### App.serveOrigin(base[, prefix])
 - `base` <[string]> Base to serve web content from.